manifold-systems/manifold/docs/roadmap.md

 ![roadmap](http://manifold.systems/images/roadmap.jpg)

-## Features on the workbench
+## On the workbench

->Manifold has grown quite a bit recently, so it's time to suspend work on new features and get the house in order.
-As
->such efforts are now shifting toward writing tests, fixing bugs, improving performance, and writing articles.
-New
->feature work will pick up soon.
+I've taken a bit of a detour recently to experiment with supporting the [Gosu](https://github.com/gosu-lang/gosu-lang) programming language as a type manifold.
+My employer, Guidewire Software, uses the language heavily, as do their customers.
+Some manage Gosu assets in excess of a million lines.
+As the language's author I'm excited at the prospect of using Manifold to improve and extend Gosu.

+**My goals**:
+* **One compiler.** Use `javac` as Gosu's compiler.
+Manifold makes this relatively easy.
+* **Java interop.** Sharing javac's type system via Manifold should lead to comprehensive Java/Gosu interop.
+* **Performance.** Use javac's type system to avoid the overhead of having to reparse/reprocess types otherwise involved with two compilers.
+* **Type system expansion.** Utilize all the types made available from Manifold; GraphQL, JSON, and Properties in particular.
 <br>

-## Features on the pile (in no particular order)
+## On the pile (in no particular order)

 #### Operator overloading enhancements
 * [#126](https://github.com/manifold-systems/manifold/issues/126)